 Welcome!
-This website was created on 03 May 2009 and last updated on 23 Apr 2018.
-The family trees on this site contain 5552 relatives and 3845 photos.
+This website was created on 03 May 2009 and last updated on 27 Jan 2023.
+The family trees on this site contain 6852 relatives and 4747 photos.
 If you have any questions or comments you may send a message to the Administrator of this site.

 EMIGRATION TO NEW ZEALAND - A LAND OF

-England but should rush from the old doomed country to such a paradise in New Zealand.
+In November 1873 the following appeared in the Union Chronical in England.
+"Not a labourer in England but should rush from the old doomed country to such a paradise in New Zealand.

 A GOOD LAND.
-A LAND OF OIL, OLIVES, AND HONEY - A LAND WHERE THOU MAY'ST EAT BREAD WITHOUT
+A LAND OF OIL, OLIVES, AND HONEY - A LAND WHERE THOU MAY'ST EAT BREAD WITHOUT SCARCENESS -

 Away, then, farm labourer's, away.
 New Zealand is the land for you."